 In this article, you will also learn how to create and build an email list that converts, which tools you can use, how you can grow and how you can write and send better emails.

-The majority of marketers agree: email marketing is still the best way to do digital marketing!
+The majority of marketers agree: that email marketing is still the best way to do digital marketing!
 Despite all major social networks in action, analytics show that email still has the most success, regardless of the industry.

 Next to content marketing, email is still considered the marketing platform with the highest ROI which is proved by statistics.